mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 The maximum score for a characteristic is 15 for an unaugmented Traveller.
 There are exceptions to this but they will be covered later for specific rules and circumstances.

-PHYSICAL CHARACTERISTICS Strength (STR): A Traveller’s physical strength, fitness and forcefulness.
+PHYSICAL CHARACTERISTICS Strength (STR): A Traveller's physical strength, fitness and forcefulness.
 Dexterity (DEX): Physical co-ordination and agility, reflexes.
-Endurance (END): A Traveller’s stamina, determination and ability to sustain damage.
+Endurance (END): A Traveller's stamina, determination and ability to sustain damage.

-MENTAL CHARACTERISTICS Intellect (INT): A Traveller’s intelligence and quickness of mind.
-Education (EDU): A measure of a Traveller’s learning and experience.
-Social Standing (SOC): A Traveller’s place in society.
+MENTAL CHARACTERISTICS Intellect (INT): A Traveller's intelligence and quickness of mind.
+Education (EDU): A measure of a Traveller's learning and experience.
+Social Standing (SOC): A Traveller's place in society.

 SKILLS Skills are the most important aspect of a Traveller and discussed in detail on page 58.
-A Traveller’s proficiency in any skill is denoted by their level in that skill.
+A Traveller's proficiency in any skill is denoted by their level in that skill.

 BACKGROUND SKILLS Before embarking on your careers, you receive a number of background skills equal to your EDU DM +3 (so, 0 to 6, depending on your EDU score), chosen from the list here.
 This represents the knowledge you have picked up during adolescence and will allow you to function at a basic level in a technological society.